 Submitting a tax return is not the funnest thing in the world to do.
 We know!

 Income Tax returns covering the financial year from 1 July to 30 June and are due by 31 October 2018.
-Before you bury your head in the sand and choose to ignore the task altogether, please read on and you will see it’s really not that hard.
+If you work as a support worker on Careseekers, before you bury your head in the sand and choose to ignore the task altogether, please read on and you will see it’s really not that hard.

 Depending on contractual arrangements, care workers can be employees or sole traders, or both.
 The work you are doing on the Careseekers platform you are doing as a sole trader ( or as we like to refer to it, an independent contractor.)